nickbrandt/GitLab/doc/administration/high_availability/object_storage.md

 type: reference
 ---

-# S3 Object Storage
+# Cloud Object Storage

-GitLab supports utilizing an S3 Object Storage service over [NFS](nfs.md) for holding numerous types of data.
+GitLab supports utilizing a Cloud Object Storage service over [NFS](nfs.md) for holding numerous types of data.
 This is recommended in larger setups as object storage is typically much more performant and reliable.